MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 ## Check your app for added RSC permissions

 >[!IMPORTANT]
 >The RSC permissions are not attributed to a user.
 Calls are made with app permissions, not user delegated permissions.
-Thus, the app may be allowed to perform actions that the user cannot, such as creating a channel or deleting a tab.
-You should review the team owner's intent for your use case prior to making RSC API calls.
+Thus, the app may be allowed to perform actions that the user cannot, such as deleting a tab.
+You should review the resource owner's intent for your use case prior to making RSC API calls.
 For more information, see [Microsoft Teams API overview](/graph/teams-concept-overview).

-Once the app has been installed to a team, you can use [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer)  to view the permissions that have been granted to the app in a team:
+Once the app has been installed to a resource, you can use [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer)  to view the permissions that have been granted to the app in the resource:

+### Check your app for added RSC permissions in a team

 > [!div class="checklist"]
 >